Counterfactual Learning of Stochastic Policies with Continuous Actions: On Evaluation and Model Selection for Real-World Data

 \subsection{Evaluation Protocol for Logged Data}

 In order to estimate the test performance of a policy on real-world systems, off-policy evaluation is needed, as we only have access to logged exploration data.
-Yet, this involves in practice a number of choices and difficulties, the most documented being i) potentially infinite variance of IPS estimators \citep{bottou2012} and ii) propensity over-fitting \citep{swaminathan2012, swaminathan2015}.
+Yet, this involves in practice a number of choices and difficulties, the most documented being i) potentially infinite variance of IPS estimators \citep{bottou2012} and ii) propensity over-fitting \citep{swaminathan2012, swaminathan2015} where actions in the logged data can be overfitted or avoided (see Section \ref{sec:background_modelling}).
 The former implies that it can be difficult to accurately assess the performance of new policies due to large confidence intervals, while the latter may lead to estimates that reflect large importance weights rather than rewards.
-A proper evaluation protocol should therefore guard against such outcomes.